saveniukk/SelfAssessment/Skills/JavaScript.md

   - `BigInt` 🖐️ used
   - `String` 🖐️ used
   - `Symbol` 🎓 known
-  - `Infinity` 🎓 known
+  - `Infinity` 🖐️ used
   - `NaN`  🎓 known
   - `undefined`  🎓 known
   - `null`  🎓 known
   - `this` 🖐️ used
   - `instanceof`
   - `...spread` 🖐️ used
-  - `...rest`
+  - `...rest` 🖐️ used
   - `typeof` 🖐️ used
   - Destructuring  🖐️ used
   - Generators  🖐️ used
   - Iterators  🖐️ used
-  - Async generator
+  - Async generator 👂 heard
-  - Async iterator
+  - Async iterator 👂 heard
   - Chaining 🎓 known
   - Optional chaining
   - IIFE